 .

 Fanart

-Fanart from early 2023.
-I watched a lot of anime and played games while I was sick, so I drew fanart whenever I was feeling inspired.This was also when I was trying to figure out my art style.
-I wanted to draw realism, but I also liked anime.
-I couldn't pick though, so my style was kind of a weird (uncanny) mix between the two.
-You can see in my works below that I really struggled (and failed) to find the right balance of anime and realism.
-(I fixed the first two drawings later, which you can see in my Gallery).This was also when I still liked the "smooth" rendering style, but then genAI came along and ruined it for me by copying the style and making it the “AI style.”
-I was pretty upset about it for a while because I worked so hard to achieve the smooth rendering style, but I’ve begun to enjoy drawing more roughly now (using lots of textures and/or painting visible brush strokes).
+My health finally started to improve in 2023.
+I watched a lot of anime while I was sick, so I had a strong desire to draw fanart.I was also trying to figure out my art style.
+I wanted to draw semi-realism, but I also didn’t want the anime characters to look too different, so I struggled a lot trying to figure this out.
+(I fixed the first two drawings later, which you can see in my Gallery).This was also when I still liked the smooth/clean rendering style, until genAI copied it and made it the “AI style.”
+I was pretty upset about it for a while because I worked so hard to achieve the smooth rendering style, but I’ve begun to enjoy drawing more roughly now.

 2023 was the year when I became interested in mods.
 Stardew Valley is one of my favorite cozy games, so I decided to try making my own portrait mod.
-I tried to make the portraits as close to the originals as possible without losing my style.This was also the year when my health started to improve, so I started practicing 3D and animation again.
+I tried to make the portraits as close to the originals as possible without losing my style.I also started practicing 3D and animation again.
 After practicing for a while, I suddenly had the desire to make my own 3D animated short film.
 I continue to work on it on/off to this day whenever I have free time.

+.